chrishumboldt/Rocket-Tools/README.md

 ```

 #### States
 There are a predefined list of states with an opposing state that can be added to elements in the form of a class.
 The states are `active`, `open` and `visible` with the opposites being `inactive`, `closed` and `hidden`.
-All states are prefixed with `_state-`.
+All states are prefixed with `is-`.

 Method | Description
 ---- | ----